DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 to an entrepreneur and property investor who have used the creative image of the place in order to turn it into a cultural hotel.
 Although this illustrates the use that the arts have for commercial endeavors, the story of the art factory does not end here.
-The name of the hotel - Volkshotel - reminds of the buildings former function and a smaller art factory will continue to be part of the building and is effectively subsidized by the hotel business.
+The name of the hotel &ndash;
+Volkshotel &ndash; reminds of the buildings former function and a smaller art factory will continue to be part of the building and is effectively subsidized by the hotel business.
 With this rather unique business model, the aim is to keep the creative weirdness of the art factory.